robbebra/robbebra/README.md

 ## Current Projects

-- **Home Server Setup**: Configuring and maintaining a home server using Debian 12.5 without a graphical user interface (GUI).
+- **Home Server**: Configuring and maintaining a home server using Debian 12.5 without a graphical user interface (GUI).

 ## Contact